-The Preceptorship is a postgraduate program for physicians, family practice residents and nurse practitioners.
-The program consists of rotations at the Immunodeficiency Clinic (IDC) and other related clinics at St. Paul’s Hospital.
-Preceptees participate in the primary care of HIV patients in the IDC under the direction of an experienced HIV physician.
+The Preceptorship is a postgraduate program for physicians and family practice residents.
+The program consists of rotations at the John Ruedy Clinic (JRC) and other related clinics at St. Paul’s Hospital.
+Preceptees participate in the primary care of HIV patients in the JRC under the direction of an experienced HIV physician.
 Preceptees of this program spend half of the time in the primary care clinic and the other half in elective HIV specialist clinics, the outpatient pharmacy, inpatient activities, research clinics and teaching rounds.

-If you have further questions regarding the Preceptorship Program, please contact firstname.lastname@example.org
+If you have further questions regarding the Preceptorship Program, please contact us at email@example.com

 The Intensive Preceptorship is a continuing professional development program for physicians and nurse practitioners in health authorities in British Columbia.
 It consists of three modules: